arsham-khoee/synapticflow/docs/AQLIF.md

 where $\tau_k$ is the time constant for the $k^{th}$ input synapse, $a_k$ and $b_k$ are parameters that determine the dynamics of the recovery variable, and $\sum_{t {(f)}} \delta (t - t^{(f)})$ is a sum over the spikes arriving at the synapse.

-The Izhikevich model has been shown to be capable of reproducing a wide variety of spiking behaviors observed in real neurons, including regular spiking, bursting, and fast spiking, among others.
+The Adaptive Quadratic Leaky Integrate and Fire model has been shown to be capable of reproducing a wide variety of spiking behaviors observed in real neurons, including regular spiking, bursting, and fast spiking, among others.
 However, the model is still a simplification of the complex dynamics of real neurons, and certain aspects of neural computation may not be captured by the model.
 Additionally, the model requires careful parameter tuning to reproduce specific spiking behaviors, which can be a time-consuming process.

 <br>

 ## Strengths:
-<li>The Izhikevich model is computationally efficient and can simulate large networks of spiking neurons.
+<li>The AQLIF model is computationally efficient and can simulate large networks of spiking neurons.

 <li>The model can reproduce a wide range of spiking patterns observed in biological neurons, including regular spiking, fast spiking, and bursting.

-<li>The Izhikevich model has a simple mathematical formulation that is easy to implement in software and hardware.
+<li>The AQLIF model has a simple mathematical formulation that is easy to implement in software and hardware.

 <li>The model is based on biophysical principles and can replicate many features of real neurons, such as adaptation and rebound spiking.